 This means that a vast number of episcopal statements and demands regarding the social order have sizably less moral Authority than claimed, since compared to both Baptism and especially Matrimony, Holy Orders confers only a limited liturgical Authority in the social order.

-The remainder of the essay broadly outlines the ways in which Mother Church and her sons can morally interfere in the affairs of The Children Of This World.
-A summary of such specificities, and the reasoning behind them, would be inapt here.
-After all, these were supposed to be essays 'towards'.
+The remainder of the essay broadly outlines the ways in which Mother Church and her sons can morally interfere in the affairs of The Children Of This World, with whom she has no liturgical, sacramental relation.

 We cannot resist ending the entire project with a cautionary parable from that penultimate essay.
 In what ways has this series of essays 'helped'?
 The possible answers make us sore afraid.